Gravitational Causality and the Self-Stress of Photons

 The same running coupling $g=g(\mu)$ in front of the photon kinetic term is found as well in the $F_1$ form factor.
 That is, the counter-term needed to renormalize the photon kinetic term also enters in the $F_1$ form factor.
 Therefore, in the limit $q^2\gg m^2$, rather then defining $g(\mu)$ as the coupling of an off-shell $A_\mu$ to charged currents, as e.g. measured in the Coulomb potential at a floating renormalization scale $-q^2=\mu^2$ (i.e. in a scattering process mediated by a virtual photon), we can equally think of it as the coupling of two incoming helicity-preserving on-shell photons scattering on an off-shell graviton with $-t=\mu^2$

-In the right-most expression in Eq.~(\ref{F1beta}) we have restored to a canonically normalized kinetic term $-1/4 F_{\mu\nu}^2$ in the lagrangian density.
-The formula in (\ref{F1beta}) links directly the sign of the $\log(-t)$ in the helicity-preserving form factor $F_1$ to the sign of the $\beta$-function.\footnote{Trading the $\log\mu^2$ dependence for the $\log q^2$ breaks down, however, if extra $\log q^2/m^2$ factors survive in the $q^2 \gg m^2$ limit, which signals the presence of IR divergences.
-They do not arise at one loop of spin-0 and spin-1/2 charged states, but are instead present for spin-1 particles for which, therefore, Eq.~(\ref{F1beta}) and (\ref{betalimitF1}) no longer apply.
-We study IR divergences in \sref{sudakov}. } Moreover, from the dispersion relations Eq.~(\ref{discAllFs}) the $\log ( - t )$ arises, in the case of spinorial and scalar QED, by the constant limit of the discontinuity $\Disc F_1(t\rightarrow\infty)$, hence
+In the right-most expression in \eref{F1beta} we have restored to a canonically normalized kinetic term $-1/4 F_{\mu\nu}^2$ in the lagrangian density.
+The formula in \eref{F1beta} links directly the sign of the $\log(-t)$ in the helicity-preserving form factor $F_1$ to the sign of the $\beta$-function.\footnote{Trading the $\log\mu^2$ dependence for the $\log q^2$ breaks down, however, if extra $\log q^2/m^2$ factors survive in the $q^2 \gg m^2$ limit, which signals the presence of IR divergences.
+They do not arise at one loop of spin-0 and spin-1/2 charged states, but are instead present for spin-1 particles for which, therefore, \eref{F1beta} and \eref{betalimitF1} no longer apply.
+We study IR divergences in \sref{sudakov}. } Moreover, from the dispersion relations \eref{discAllFs} the $\log ( - t )$ arises, in the case of spinorial and scalar QED, by the constant limit of the discontinuity $\Disc F_1(t\rightarrow\infty)$, hence

 This nice expression connects directly the $\beta$-function in spinorial and scalar QED to the discontinuity of the helicity-preserving gravitational form factor $F_1$, i.e. to on-shell-only gravitational scattering amplitudes.
-From the first two rows of the first column of \tref{disclim} one indeed reproduces the $\beta_\phi$ and $\beta_{\psi}$ in Eq.~\ref{betai}.
+From the first two rows of the first column of \tref{disclim} one indeed reproduces the $\beta_\phi$ and $\beta_{\psi}$ in \eref{betai}.